drvinceknight/pfm/book/tools-for-mathematics/07-sequences/tutorial/main.md

 sum_of_first_four_terms
 ```

-This allows us to create the given equation and solve it:
+This allows you to create the given equation and solve it:

 ```{code-cell} ipython3
 equation = sym.Eq(sum_of_first_four_terms, 43)